Limited Length SQL Injection

 SELECT * from dbo.users WHERE firstname like ‘%'; exec xp_cmdshell 'ping 127.0.0.1';--%’

 This action returned all rows in the user’s table and used xp_cmdshell to send 4 ping packets from the database server to itself.
 The server delayed a response while waiting for the ping to complete, letting the sender know that xp_cmdshell was enabled and it was possible to run arbitrary operating system commands.
 When trying to ping a longer address, such as a Burp Collaborator URL, the command fails.
-Arguments to xp_cmdshell are not treated the same way as normal strings in Microsoft SQL Server.
+Microsoft SQL Server does not treat arguments to xp_cmdshell the same way as normal strings.
 In this case, the optimal use of space would be a comment after the xp_cmdshell function, but before the operating system command.
 This action allows a maximum command length of 45 characters.

 Avoid Command Length Limits